solid-contrib/information/governance.md

 * Ruben Verborgh
 * Justin Bingham

-The Solid Team fulfills [roles and responsibilities](https://github.com/solid/information/blob/master/solid-team.md) necessary to realize the Solid mission and provide an effective means of governance.
+The Solid Team fulfills [roles and responsibilities](solid-team.md) necessary to realize the Solid mission and provide an effective means of governance.
 Individuals occupying these roles were appointed by and serve at the pleasure of the Solid Leader.

-## Mandate
+## Team Mandate

 The mandate of the Solid Team includes but is not limited to: